near/boilerplate-template-ipfs/README.md

 1. The smart-contract code lives in the `/contract` folder.
 See the README there for more info.
 In blockchain apps the smart contract is the "backend" of your app.
-2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/frontend` folder. `/frontend/pages/index.tsx` is a great place to start exploring.
+Note that it uses `/frontend/contracts/ipfs-contract.ts`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
-3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.

 Deploy